Working Conditions in Austria

 Rates

-Please refer to the rates card.
+Please refer to the attached Excel sheet.

 Fringes

 All of the crew members stated in the "Kollektivvertrag" have to be employed by the production company.
 Freelance agreements are only allowed with "contracts for specific work" (e.g. Production Designers).
-Since payroll accounting in Austria is kind of a science, a 24%flat-rate for fringes is an approximation but alright for budgeting purposes.
+Since payroll accounting in Austria is kind of a science, a 26% flat-rate for fringes is an approximation but alright for budgeting purposes.

 Allowances